besure94/ParksLookupApi.Solution/README.md

 Note: `{id}` is a variable and should be replaced with the id number of the park that you want to GET, PUT, or DELETE.
 The id will be automatically created when you POST a park.

-**Remember:** all of the other endpoints for `v2` of this API are exactly the same as `v1`.
-To view the additional requirements for POST, PUT, and DELETE requests, refer to `v1` in the "Version 1 Endpoints" section above.
+**Remember:** the only difference between `v2` and `v1`, is the optional query string parameter "random" in `v2`.
+To view the additional requirements for POST, PUT, and DELETE requests, simply refer to `v1` in the "Version 1 Endpoints" section above.

 #### Optional Query String Parameters for GET Request